preactjs/preact-www/content/en/guide/v10/hooks.md

 }
 ```

-In the above example we'll only rerender if the current context and previous context are different from one another.

-> Note that using a conditional there like `condition ? func1 : func2` will only use the function from the first value since it doesn't
-  track the need for re-registering.
+In the above example, the custom `shouldUpdate` function means `DisplayTheme` will only be re-rendered when the context object's `.theme` property is changed.

+> Note: the `shouldUpdate` function is registered once and can't be changed dynamically.
+New function references passed as the second argument to useContext will be ignored.

 ## Side-Effects